Are you interested in living your life to the fullest? If your answer is yes, then let’s flow!

 Some time ago, one of my yoga students shared her horrific life story.
 She was brought up in an abusive household.
 She married an abusive man.
 Additionally, she ended up at a dead-end job where her manager was unfair with a short temperament.
 She wanted to change her life.
 But, she had no desire to change her daily habits.
 She preferred to be a victim of her circumstances without taking charge of her life.

 In fact, most of us are fucked up by our upbringing in some fashion.
 As we move through life, we continue to accumulate more vices.
 However, we can change our life by changing our habits.

-In spite of this, with lots of a bit of hard work, yoga, and some luck, I completely changed my life.
+Despite this, with lots of hard work, yoga, and some luck, I completely changed my life.